DARRIN T. MISH: Hello, this is the IRS Solution Attorney, Darrin T. Mish.

 You might get some letters that increase in severity and threatening language, but the IRS is probably not going to send a revenue officer out to the business for a year, year and a half, five years.

-KATRINA MADEWELL: I don’t think it was that long in my case.
+KATRINA MADEWELL: I don’t think it was that long in our case.

 DARRIN T. MISH: It kind of depends on staffing.
 How staffing is going, it ebbs and flows.
 So the IRS is low on the staffing levels right now and their funding is lower than ever for political reasons.